FHFA Proposes to Repeal Fair Lending Rule

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of Utah to supplement state, tribal and local recovery efforts in areas affected by the Silver King Fire on July 7, 2024.
+FEMA has issued a Major Disaster Declaration for the state of Kansas to supplement state, tribal, and local recovery efforts in areas affected by severe storms, straight-line winds, tornadoes, and flooding from May 18-19, 2025.
 The following counties have been approved for assistance:

 Public Assistance: